pengqianyu/A-Direct-Neighborhood-Combination-of-the-Adjacency-Matrix-for-Graph-Learning/(s)gcn/README.md

 * **[GIN](https://github.com/weihua916/powerful-gnns)** from Xu *et al.*: [Representation learning on graphs: Methods and applications](https://arxiv.org/abs/1810.00826) (ICLR-2019)

-for the details of how we set the hyper-parameters.
+for the details of how the hyper-parameters is set.

 Type